SjdTl/Data-communications-networking/readme.md

 # Other files in this [repository](https://github.com/SjdTl/Data-communications-networking.git).
 - .svg files are output of the example and expirements
 - report.tex is the report (and report.pdf the output)
+- Some folder for latex compilation of code (minted) and svg (inkscape)